BITSS/WorldBankFeb2017/README.md

 -----------

-## Installation Instructions (See bottom for Bank machine instructions)
+## Installation Instructions
 The workshop will introduce you to a tool that can help you make your workflow more reproducible: version control (Git/GitHub).
-You are **strongly** encouraged to install the following software programs either on your personal machine or Bank machine before coming to the workshop for the hands-on exercises.
+You are required to install the following software programs either on your personal laptop or Bank laptop before coming to the workshop for the hands-on exercises. (please remember to bring the laptop too!)

 ### 1. Version Control with Git and the Github Desktop app

 Version control is a powerful way to carefully track revisions to your documents as well as to manage collaboration.
 Git and Github Desktop are packaged together [here](https://desktop.github.com/).
 Git is the command line tool, and Github Desktop is a GUI version of the same tool.
 There are actually [a whole bunch of GUI apps](https://git-scm.com/downloads/guis) that can act as front ends, so you might find later that you prefer another, but we'll stick with Github Desktop for the demo.
+**_Currently, only Git app supported for the WBG machines is GitHub Desktop._**

 ##### Optional: Specifics for Specifics Platforms